mebernard13/weng-lab-pop-tag/README.md

 - *Cases* of novel coronavirus disease (COVID-19)
 - *Patients* with severe disease

-To pick up the systematic pattern text, if the *patient* or *case* noun does not have a preposition immediately following *(e.g., of, with, etc.)* then try to include verbiage before the noun that are adjectives/descriptive nouns, especially if they contain words associated with COVID-19 *(e.g., SARS, coronavirus, severe, etc.)*.
+To pick up the systematic pattern text, if the *patient* or *case* noun does not have a preposition immediately following *(e.g., of, with, etc.)* then try to include verbiage before the noun that has adjectives/descriptive nouns, especially if they contain words associated with COVID-19 *(e.g., SARS, coronavirus, severe, etc.)*.
 Otherwise, include both adjectives/descriptive nouns and then the prepositional phrases after the noun mention.

 For situations where the abstracts are sectioned off with *(for instance, an Objective, Background, etc.)* then also tag the populations to their appropriate sections.